-The student financial aid programs at Pivot Point International are designed to assist students who would find it difficult to attend without financial assistance.
+The student financial aid programs at Pivot Point Academy are designed to assist students who would find it difficult to attend without financial assistance.

 Pivot Point offers the following types of financial assistance: